ajkdrag/ocrtoolkit/docs/source/user/index.rst

         $ source venv/bin/activate
         (myvenv) $

-The simplest way to install ChequeParser is using Pip.
+The simplest way to install ocrtoolkit is using Pip.

 .. code-block:: console